Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Notation and Related Literature

-In contrast to p-variables, merging e-variables is rather straight forward.
-Functions to merge e-variables, so called e-merging functions, have been studied by \citet{VovkWang2021}.
-The e-variable corresponding to the intersection hypothesis $H_I$ can be computed using the average as e-merging function, such that $E_I=\sum_{i\in I}E_i /|I|$.
-Under arbitrary dependence between the e-variables, the average is the only admissible e-merging function \citep{VovkWang2021}, meaning that there exists no other e-merging function that returns valid e-variables larger than the e-variable returned by the average.
-This statement does not hold true for independent e-variables.
-In this case, the product function is a useful e-merging function \citep{VovkWang2021}.

 There are many different families of e-variables.
-Most often, they are based on a likelihood ratio or Bayes factor \citep[c.f.][]{SafeTesting, Wasserman2020}.
+These families are often based on a likelihood ratio or Bayes factor \citep[c.f.][]{SafeTesting, Wasserman2020}.
 There are some guidelines on how to choose an e-variable in a specific setting.
-Mainly, the e-variable should grow as fast as possible if the evidence against the corresponding null hypothesis increases.
-Using these considerations, \citet{SafeTesting} introduce the growth-rate optimal in the worst-case (GROW) criterion.
+Mainly, the e-variable should grow as fast as possible if the evidence against the corresponding null hypothesis increases. \citet{SafeTesting} introduce the growth-rate optimal in the worst-case (GROW) criterion.
 This criterion measures how fast an e-variable can accumulate evidence against the null hypothesis under the worst-case alternative.
 It can be used to compare families of e-variables or specify e-variables.

-As mentioned above, simultaneous lower confidence bounds for the TDP using closed testing can be based on a local level-$\alpha$ e-test. \citet{VovkWang2023} propose discovery e-vectors for the number of true discoveries in a discovery set $R$ based on e-variables with arbitrary dependence.
-For each $j=1,\ldots,|R|$, the discovery e-vector is given by

-where $F$ is a symmetric e-merging function, such as the average.
-Denote by $\mathbf{d}^R_F$ the observed discovery e-vector.
-A discovery e-vector has the following interpretation: the number of true discoveries exceeds $j$ with a probability of at least $1-1/\mathbf{d}^R_F[j]$.
-These discovery e-vectors are the inverse of the confidence bounds by \citet{Goeman2011}.
-If $\mathbf{d}^R_F[j]\geq 1/\alpha$, then $c_\alpha(R)\leq |R|-j$.
-See \citet{VovkWang2023} for a detailed comparison between discovery e-vectors and the approach by \citet{Goeman2011}. \citet{VovkWang2024} refine discovery e-vectors for independent and sequential e-values.
-A sequential e-variable is defined as a random variable with $\mathbb{E}_\mathbb{P}[E_i|E_1,\ldots,E_{i-1}]\leq 1$ for all $\mathbb{P}\in\mathcal{P}(i)$.
-Sequential e-values can be utilized for temporal processes when the hypotheses are updated with time.
+Furthermore, it is possible to calibrate e-variables based on p-variables and vice-versa \citep{VovkWang2021}.
+Remember, that a valid p-variable $P_I\in[0,1]$ corresponding to hypothesis $H_I$ is a random variable with $\mathbb{P}(P_I\leq\alpha)\leq\alpha$ for all $\mathbb{P}\in\PH{I}$.
+Most notable, $P_I^{(E)}\coloneq\min(1/E_I,1)$ is a valid, albeit conservative p-variable \citep{VovkWang2021,SafeTesting}.
+However, the inverse of a p-variable does not need to be a valid e-variable.

+In contrast to p-variables, merging e-variables is rather straightforward.
+Functions to merge e-variables, so called e-merging functions, have been studied by \citet{VovkWang2021}.
+The e-variable corresponding to the intersection hypothesis $H_I$ can be defined using the arithmetic mean as e-merging function, such that $E_I=\sum_{i\in I}E_i /|I|$.
+Indeed, under arbitrary dependence between the e-variables, utilizing a (weighted) arithmetic mean is the only admissible way of merging e-variables \citep{Wang2025a}.
+That is, there exists no other e-merging function that returns e-variables which are uniformly larger than the e-variables returned by (weighted) arithmetic averages.